HoloPollock/Shopify-Backend/README.md

 # Shopify-Backend
-This is the code I wrote for the shopify backend devoloper codeing challange
+This is the code I wrote for the shopify backend devoloper codeing challange if this where to be deployed an endpoint that would be run on close would be added to empty cart however this did not seem requried for this demo
 ## Database
 The database currently is just a json file named `db.json` this is json stucted where the `title` of the item is the key of the dictionary item that contains two items `price` and `inventory_count`